 To prepare the topping:

-Mix both sugars, cinnamon, and salt in medium mixing bowl.
+- Mix both sugars, cinnamon, and salt in a medium mixing bowl.
 Add the warm melted butter and stir to blend.

 - Use Fresh Grated Nutmeg to give your Pumpkin Spice an extra kick.